froberge/multicloud-workshop/README.md

 ##### Multiple changes needs to be made.

-1. The camel-k annotation need to be change in  _TollStationEventConsumer.java_ for the lab to work.
+1. The camel-k annotation (modeline) need to be change in  _TollStationEventConsumer.java_ for the lab to work.

     Replace
     ` //camel-k: ... `